eclipse-kuksa/kuksa.val.feeders/dds2val/README.md

 # DDS Provider

 The DDS provider provides data from an DDS middleware/API.
 For further understanding of the DDS middleware/API see [this](https://www.dds-foundation.org/what-is-dds-3/).
-The DDS provider only works with the KUKSA databroker.
-The KUKSA C++ server is not supported.
+The DDS provider only works with the KUKSA Databroker.
+The KUKSA C++ Server is not supported.

 ## How to build